joshwcomeau/react-flip-move/README.md

   * Exclusive use of hardware-accelerated CSS properties (`transform: translate`) instead of positioning properties (`top`, `left`). <a href="https://aerotwist.com/blog/pixels-are-expensive/" target="_blank">_Read why this matters_</a>.

+  * Full support for enter/exit animations, including some spiffy presets, that all leverage hardware-accelerated CSS properties.

   * Ability to 'humanize' transitions by staggering the delay and/or duration of subsequent elements.

   * Ability to provide `onStart` / `onFinish` callbacks.

   * Implementation based on the [_FLIP technique_](https://medium.com/developers-writing/animating-the-unanimatable-1346a5aab3cd), a beautiful-in-its-simplicity method of tackling this problem.
-UMD build, when minified and gzipped, is only 2kb! ⚡
+UMD build, when minified and gzipped, is only 4kb! ⚡